OF THE APPROPRIATION BILL (NO. 1) 2002-03

 The Government will continue its commitment to the most vulnerable anddisadvantaged citizens in our society.
 A new five year Commonwealth State DisabilityAgreement is proposed with the Commonwealth providing the States an extra$547.5 million over five years for unmet need.
 This Agreement funds the States andTerritories to deliver Specialist disability services such as accommodation, communitysupport and respite.
 This means the Commonwealth will allocate $2.7 billion to thenew Agreement — $743 million more than the previous Agreement.

+For their part, the States and Territories must at least match the Commonwealth’sincrease, including increases already announced in our disability employment services.
 They must also provide better accountability, quality, efficiency and effectiveness inthe delivery of their services.
 Over the same five year period the Commonwealthintends to spend another $2 billion in support of its responsibilities for employmentsupport for people with disabilities.

 When Labor left office the home mortgage interest rate was 10½ per cent.
 Today it is4¼ percentage points lower.
 Low interest rates have supported Australian familiesgiving them reductions on their mortgage repayments and helping them to make endsmeet.